-As at 31 March 2020 the company has significant ongoing property developments, which require further funding to ensure developments reach completion.
-It is reliant on the ongoing financial support of its ultimate parent company, Retirement Villages Group Limited, to ensure developments reach completion and for the company to settle its liabilities as they fall due for the foreseeable future, being a period of at least twelve months from the date of approving these financial statements.
+As at 31 March 2021 the company is reliant on the ongoing financial support of its ultimate parent company, Retirement Villages Group Limited, to allow the company to settle its liabilities as they fall due for the foreseeable future, being a period of at least twelve months from the date of approving these financial statements.

-The Directors have also considered the general economic uncertainties that have arisen due to the COVID-19 global pandemic.
+The directors have also considered the general economic uncertainties that have arisen due to the COVID-19 global pandemic.
 Retirement Villages Group Limited has indicated its commitment to provide the necessary level of financial support to enable the company to weather the impact of COVID-19 and satisfy its liabilities as they fall due for the foreseeable future, being a period of at least twelve months from the date of approving these financial statements.
 As the company is reliant on the support of Retirement Villages Group Limited, management has made enquiries and have considered it appropriate to also refer to the group financial statements which set out the wider group implications of the pandemic and the group's assessment of its basis of preparing its financial statements as a going concern.
 It is on that basis that the directors have determined that the company should prepare its financial statements as a going concern.